Creating a Canvas

 The canvas_entry_properties

-are configured in the Entry Schedule step of creating a Canvas and will indicate the trigger that enters a user into a Canvas.
+are configured in the Entry Schedule step of creating a Canvas and indicate the trigger that enters a user into a Canvas.
 These properties can also access the properties of entry payloads in API-triggered Canvases.
 Note that the canvas_entry_properties

 .
 Events must be custom events or purchase events to be used this way.